 This is particularly the case for generative AI, the form of AI technology receiving perhaps the most public and media attention.
 Generative AI is an umbrella term for machine learning algorithms, such as ChatGPT, which generate artificial digital content.
 ‘Rather than merely processing existing data, generative AI entails the creation of models that can generate new content, such as images, videos, music, or text.
 Deep learning is a type of machine learning that employs neural networks to understand patterns and generate new data.’
 1

-Link Digital understands that quality data is essential to create what is increasingly being referred to as ‘ethical AI’ or AI run on ethical principles.
+Link Digital understands that quality data is essential to creating what is increasingly being referred to as ‘ethical AI’ or AI run on ethical principles.
 That is an AI that is safer, more reliable, and more equitable.
 The following article offers a very brief explanation of what is meant by good data in the context of AI, and some recent protocols and guidelines that have been developed to help find or create it.
 This is the kind of topic that is also going to be discussed in a new series of public forums Link Digital has started hosting on the last Thursday of every month, Australian EST, the details of which are included at the end.

 As AI is much discussed but arguably little understood, some basic definitions are useful to start with.
 The Arts Law Centre of Australia argues that while there is no one accepted definition of AI, it can be understood as ‘computer systems that are able to perform tasks normally requiring human intelligence.
 This includes visual perception, speech recognition, decision-making, translation between languages and generation of creative outputs.’2 The Canadian Government’s 2023 Directive on Automated Decision Making defines AI as ‘Information technology that performs tasks that would ordinarily require biological brainpower to accomplish, such as making sense of spoken language, learning behaviours or solving problems.’
 The United Nations Education, Scientific and Cultural Organisation (UNESCO) adds the key observation that AI can be divided into several interrelated disciplines, including natural language processing, knowledge representation, automated reasoning, machine learning and robotics.
 3